lingdocs/pashto-inflector/README.md

 Also includes the [Pashto Verb Explorer](https://verbs.lingdocs.com) website.

+This library is **published as two libraries**:

+- @lingdocs/inflect
+    - The core inflection engine with grammatical information and tools for processing LingDocs dictionary entries and Pashto text.
+- @lingdocs/ps-react
+    - @lingdocs/inflect plus react components for displaying Pashto text, phrase engine UI etc.

 ## Development

 The Pashto Verb Explorer website can be used to view and play with the verb conjugations and various components.